-If eligible, we will then assess your application against the assessment criteria (see Section 6) and against other applications.
-Depending on the timing of your application submission, DVA or the Community Grants Hub will assess your application (for more information on the timing, see section 7.3 above).
-We will consider your application on its merits, based on how:
+If eligible, DVA will then assess your application against the assessment criteria (see Section 6) and against other applications.
+We will consider your application on its merits, based on:

-- well it meets the criteria - it compares to other applications.
+- How well it meets the criteria

+- How it compares to other applications

+- Whether it provides value with relevant money.